aduggleby/papierkram-export/README.md

 ### Invoices, Projects, Tasks, Payments

-You can export a CSV of all invoices, all projects and all tasks.
+You can export a CSV of all invoices, all projects, all tasks and all payments.

     PapierkramExport.exe invoices  -u your@email.com -p secretpassword -d companyname -o invoices.csv PapierkramExport.exe projects  -u your@email.com -p secretpassword -d companyname -o projects.csv